FrediBach/Blowson/README.md

 ## Extend ID range

-For JSON Data Extender to work, your types need an `id` field and the entries need to have a gap.
+For Blowson to work, your types need an `id` field and the entries need to have a gap.
 So for example if you have ids 1, 2, 3 and 10, it will add fake entries with ids 4,5,6,7,8 and 9.
 For types without a gap in its ids, nothing will be added.
 Only one gap is being detected.

 Here's an example data file to better illustrate how this works: